 Tamale recipes like my Green Chile and Cheese Vegetarian Tamales, need a layer of masa dough spread inside the corn husks before filling.

-The dough made of masa harina can also be used to make soups, stews and cornbread.
+Soups!
+The dough made of masa harina can also be used to thicken soups and stews like in this Chicken Enchilada Soup.

 Is masa harina healthy?